 Doctoral students in clinical psychology complete their training at an internship setting accredited by the American Psychological Association.
 When students opt for an unaffiliated internship, the internship typically is completed in the fifth or sixth year, following completion of all course requirements and the dissertation proposal.
 Alternatively, students may fulfill their internship requirement in the UK Internship Consortium Program, a two-year half-time exclusively affiliated internship; students who choose this option typically start the affiliated internship in their fourth or fifth year, following completion of all course requirements, clinical training requirements, and the dissertation proposal.
 Prior to their internship, students participate in clinical practicum experiences at a variety of settings, including the University Counseling Center, the Department of Psychiatry, the Veterans Affairs Department, the University of Kentucky Medical Center, and Eastern State Hospital, which is a regional psychiatric facility.

 Many advanced doctoral students in our program take the opportunity to develop unique leadership skills that will enhance their careers as future clinical psychologists.
 There is flexibility within our program to allow students to tailor their training in a way that will give them exposure to a variety of leadership roles.
 Students can gain experience in areas such as clinical administration, program development and evaluation, legislative advocacy, community outreach, legal consultation, and clinical supervision.

-Dr. David Susman, Director of the Harris Center, accompanies a group of clinical psychology doctoral students to the State Capitol in Frankfort each year to meet with legislators to advocate for legislation that will improve mental health care in Kentucky.
+Dr. David Susman, former Director of the Harris Center, accompanies a group of clinical psychology doctoral students to the State Capitol in Frankfort each year to meet with legislators to advocate for legislation that will improve mental health care in Kentucky.